tobiheim/teams-health-feature-monitoring/README.md

 Here an example of a service degradation post:
 ![Incident Post](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/service_deg.png)

-**Note:** The degradation posts include more details then the restored post (degradation status and description).

 The admin can directly access the SharePoint item using the button "Go to item" in the post to see more details.

 **Feature Updates:**